No booking fees on the app

 Manchester to Edinburgh (Waverley) train timetable

-The journey from Manchester to Edinburgh (Waverley) on the fastest train in 3h 9m, usually 3h 44m.
-Each day, 18 trains leave from Manchester, starting at 08:25 and ending at 21:45.
-Get real-time updates on train schedules, delays, and cancellations.
-Save time, effort, and money with TrainPal.
+From Manchester to Edinburgh (Waverley), take the fastest train in 3h 8m, typically 3h 39m.
+Daily, 30 trains depart from Manchester, with the first at 02:52 and the last at 21:46.
+Check real-time updates for train times, delays, and cancellations.
+TrainPal saves you time, effort, and money.

 DepartsArrivesOperator